↑

 Instructions

-• To make the dressing, whisk together the olive oil, balsamic vinegar, lemon juice, and stone ground mustard.
+• To make the dressing, whisk together the lemon juice, balsamic vinegar, and mustard.
+While whisking, slowly drizzle in the olive oil until emulsified and well blended.
+Taste and season with salt and pepper, as needed.
 Stir in the shallots and garlic.
-Season with salt and pepper.

-• Pour the dressing over the potatoes and green beans.
-Toss gently to combine.
+• Pour the dressing over the potatoes and green beans, then toss gently to combine.

 • Serve warm or chilled.